 Fixed Monthly Payment

-Accredited Debt Relief takes over the payments to your creditors.
+Accredited Debt Relief takes over the payments to your lenders.
 You simply put a single fixed payment into your dedicated savings account each month.
 ADR uses the funds in that account to pay your creditors for you.

 READ MORE: Is it better to settle a debt or pay in full?